rezazamani2329/AIML-UC-Berkeley-Capstone-Project-REZA-ZAMANI/README.md

  Here is the answer of AIML for your suggestion, please follow it.
 You will find some good ideas

  This code has user-friendly structure.
-It is classification issue in machine learning, as capstone project for `UC Berkeley Professional Certificate in AIML`, from `Berkeley Engineering` and `Berkeley HAAS`, and written by `Reza Zamani`
+It is classification issue in machine learning, as capstone project for `UC Berkeley Professional Certificate in AIML`, from `Berkeley Engineering` and `Berkeley HAAS`, suppervised by `Viviana Márquez` and written by `Reza Zamani`

 ### 3- Process of the project
 1- Business Understanding (Problem statement, purposes, questions, methodology, steps, phases of project)  </span>